James Sinclair (footballer)

-James Alexander Sinclair (born 22 October 1987) is an English former footballer who played as a full back or winger.
+James Alexander Sinclair (born 22 October 1987) is an English former professional footballer who played as a full back or winger.

 He played in the Premier League and the UEFA Cup for Bolton Wanderers.

 Career

 As a schoolboy, Sinclair was both a promising track and field athlete – he came second in the English Schools' championships at 200 metres, won a Scottish decathlon title, and set an under-15 United Kingdom indoor record for the 50 metres – and a prolific goalscorer.
 He played for Alnwick Town Juniors, Northumberland Boys – for whom he set a schools record, scoring nine goals in a county under-16s match against South Yorkshire – and the youth academies of Sunderland and Newcastle United, prior to signing scholarship forms with Bolton Wanderers in summer 2004.